Néstor Craviotto

 Néstor Oscar Craviotto (born 3 October 1963 in La Plata) is an Argentine football manager and former player who played as a defender.
-He is the current manager of Colombian club Atlético Huila.
+He is the current manager of Colombian club Real Cartagena.

 Playing career

 He played club football for a number of teams in Argentina and represented his country on 11 occasions.

 Craviotto started his professional playing career in 1983 with Estudiantes he was part of the squad that won the Nacional championship that year.

 In 1989 Craviotto received his first call-up to the Argentina national team, but he missed out on selection for the 1990 World Cup.

 In 1991, he joined Club Atlético Independiente and made his return to the international scene, he was part of two Copa América winning squads, in 1991 and 1993.

 Craviotto won his second league championship with Independiente in the 1994 Clausura, Independiente went on to win the Supercopa Sudamericana in 1994 and 1995 and also claimed the 1995 Recopa Sudamericana.

-After these successes Craviotto returned to Estudiates in 1995, he left one year later to join Club Atlético Banfield where he spent three years.
+After these successes Craviotto returned to Estudiantes in 1995, he left one year later to join Club Atlético Banfield where he spent three years.

 In 1999 Craviotto joined his last team, San Martín de San Juan who were playing in the Argentine 2nd division at the time.